Top

 • Healthcare Professionals: This includes doctors, surgeons, nurses, anesthesiologists, and other medical practitioners directly involved in the patient's treatment.
 They can be held liable if they deviate from the accepted standard of care, resulting in harm to the patient.

-• Hospitals and Healthcare Facilities: Hospitals can be held liable for medical malpractice if they are found negligent in their hiring, training, or supervision of staff, or if they fail to maintain proper equipment and facilities.
+• Hospitals & Healthcare Facilities: Hospitals can be held liable for medical malpractice if they are found negligent in their hiring, training, or supervision of staff, or if they fail to maintain proper equipment and facilities.
 They can also be liable for errors in administration, such as medication errors or failure to monitor patients adequately.

 • Pharmaceutical Companies: If a medication or medical device is defective or causes harm due to inadequate warnings or instructions, the pharmaceutical company responsible for its production and distribution may be held liable for resulting injuries.